Lunaire86/targeted-sentiment-analysis/project_log.md

 # So reminder.
 Much work.
 TODO.
 The idea is that I can use this as a project log.
 Maybe talk to myself a little when I've worked for 12 hours and feel a bit weird.
 Keep myself in check.
 Did I spend several hours yesterday balls deep in regex patterns?
 Yes.
 Was that fruitful?
 Also yes.
 Kind of.
 Maybe only a little.
 Stop nagging.

+27.04.20 - Agenda
+---
+1. Get the baseline model up and running.
+2. Get a LaTeX skeleton ready and check that it compiles.
+3. Create a table with a daily plan in this log document.

 26.04.20 - Agenda
 ---
 1. Vectorise dataset (from words to integers)